mnit-rtmc/iris/docs/comm_links.md

 The `incfeed` protocol can be used to interface IRIS with an external system that generates [incidents].
 Periodically, IRIS will poll the URI (using `http`) for incidents.

+#### Incident Feed Format

 The external system should respond with an ASCII text file, with one line per active incident.

-#### Incident Feed Format

 Each line should contain 6 fields, separated by comma characters `,` and terminated with a single newline character `\n` (ASCII 0x0A).
 The fields are **incident ID**, **type**, **incident detail**, **latitude**, **longitude**, and **camera ID**.
 The type must be `CRASH`, `STALL`, `ROADWORK`, or `HAZARD`.
-The detail may be blank, or one of the _incident detail_ names.  _Latitude_ and _longitude_ must be coördinates of the incident.  _Camera ID_ may be blank, or the ID of a [camera] to view the incident.
+The detail may be blank, or one of the _incident detail_ names.  _Latitude_ and _longitude_ define coördinates using the WGS 84 datum.  _Camera ID_ may be blank, or the ID of a [camera] to view the incident.

 ### Infinova